Shomrim (neighborhood watch group): Baltimore Shomrim

 Baltimore Shomrim was founded in 2005 in response to a rash of burglaries in the city's Orthodox Jewish community.
 In its first five years, the organization received over 4,600 calls for assistance.
 Members – generally local Orthodox businessmen and shopkeepers – wear matching jackets and carry two-way radios.
 The organization divides the area under surveillance into quadrants and responds quickly to all calls.
 Among the calls for help are bicycle thefts, missing children, and suicide attempts.

+Catskills Shmira Public Safety

+The Catskills Shmira Patrol operates in the Catskill Mountains region of New York State, a popular destination for Orthodox Jewish families during the summer months.
+Their duties include providing a visible presence, patrolling hundreds of neighborhoods, responding to incidents, search and rescue, event coordination, and liaising with local law enforcement when necessary to enhance the safety and security of their communities, serving both a practical security function and a communal support role.

 Lakewood Civilian Safety Watch

 The Lakewood Civilian Safety Watch, commonly known as the Lakewood Shomrim, was formed in 2006 by Chaim Rubin and Aaron Kugielsky after an incident in which a local cheder teacher walking home one evening was attacked by an assailant with a steel bat.
 As of 2015, the group has more than 60 Jewish volunteers, as well as non-Jewish personnel who work on Shabbat and Jewish holidays.
 The organization patrols the streets of Lakewood Township, New Jersey in marked cars.
 It fields an average of 400 calls a month.
 It also conducts public awareness campaigns for summer safety, school bus safety, and driving safety, and bicycle registration drives.